zulianp/learnhpc/courses/coding/2_parallel_execution.md

 OpenMP is designed for shared-memory parallel computers.
 This means that all of the threads in a parallel region must have access to the same shared memory space.
 OpenMP does not support distributed-memory parallel computers.

 OpenMP is a fork-join programming model.
 This means that a single thread creates a team of threads to execute a parallel region, and then waits for all of the threads to finish before continuing.
-OpenMP does not support other programming models, such as data parallelism or task parallelism.

 OpenMP provides a number of directives for controlling the behavior of parallel regions, including:

 - `#pragma omp parallel`: This directive marks the beginning of a parallel region.
 - `#pragma omp for`: This directive parallelizes a for loop.
 - `#pragma omp update`: This directive updates shared memory locations in a parallel region.
-- `#pragma omp sections`: This directive divides a parallel region into a number of sections, each of which is executed by a different thread.
-- `#pragma omp critical`: This directive protects a critical section of code from being executed by multiple threads simultaneously.
-- `#pragma omp barrier`: This directive creates a barrier that all threads in a parallel region must wait for before continuing.

-OpenMP also provides a number of library routines for performing tasks such as:
+OpenMP also provides a number of library routines which we do not cover here.

-Creating and destroying teams of threads
-Setting the number of threads in a team
-Getting the current thread ID
-Synchronizing threads

 ### Installing and first usage of OpenMP